2019 Enterprise Chat Predictions [Revisited]

 At the end of 2018, the Mio team got together to predict key events and trends in the enterprise chat and team collaboration space.

-As we pass the halfway mark, it’s time to see how accurate (or not) we were.
+As we near the end of 2019, it’s time to see how accurate (or not) we were.

 1. More interoperability across Slack, Microsoft Teams and Webex

 Both VP of User Experience, Meredith Schulz, and VP of Engineering, Ian Hannaford, suggested that 2019 would be even more crucial than 2018 for interoperability across the three most used platforms.

 Since posting, the following has unfolded:

 - January Pexip and Videxio merged to bolster the interoperability message in video conferencing